aparna0522/Building-an-EdTech-Platform-Using-Microservices-and-Docker/README.md

 # Building an EdTech platform Using Microservices and Docker

 <h2>Project Description</h2>
-<b>Creators:</b> Trio of enthusiastic and motivated students who want to innovate and create something essential and useful for the student community!! :)

 An educational website which can potentially bring changes to the current learning lifestyle of the students, with simpler and cost-effective teaching.
 This project is unlike traditional applications which use monolithic architecture.
 The distinctiveness of this application lies in the usage of microservices architecture.
 We have implemented three microservices namely: